-Complaints that pertain to incidents that involve discrimination on the basis of disability are addressed under Policy 2410.
-Nondiscrimination, Equal Opportunity, and Harassment and are handled separately from the processes described herein.
+Complaints that pertain to incidents that involve discrimination on the basis of disability are addressed under Policy 2410, Nondiscrimination, Equal Opportunity, and Harassment and are handled separately from the processes described herein.
 Students who wish to report an ADA/504 violation must contact OCC's ADA/504 coordinator in the Human Resources office or utilize OCC's online reporting form.
-More information about the College's responsibilities under ADA/504 is available at www.ocean.edu/admission and aid/nondiscrimination/.
+More information about the College's responsibilities ADA/504 available ic under at www.ocean.edu/admission and aid/nondiscrimination/.